MicrosoftDocs/azure-docs/articles/dedicated-hsm/faq.md

 ### Q: What is a hardware security module (HSM)?

 A Hardware Security Module (HSM) is a physical computing device used to safeguard and manage cryptographic keys.
-Keys stored in HSM's can be used for cryptographic operations.
+Keys stored in HSMs can be used for cryptographic operations.
 The key material stays safely in tamper-resistant, tamper-evident hardware modules.
 The HSM only allows authenticated and authorized applications to use the keys.
 The key material never leaves the HSM protection boundary.

 ### Q: What is the Azure Dedicated HSM offering?

-Azure Dedicated HSM is a cloud-based service that provides HSM's hosted in Azure datacenters that are directly connected to a customer's virtual network.
-These HSM's are dedicated network appliances (Thales Network Luna HSM 7).
-They are deployed directly to a customers' private IP address space and Microsoft does not have any access to the cryptographic functionality of the HSM's.
+Azure Dedicated HSM is a cloud-based service that provides HSMs hosted in Azure datacenters that are directly connected to a customer's virtual network.
+These HSMs are dedicated network appliances (Thales Network Luna HSM 7).
+They are deployed directly to a customers' private IP address space and Microsoft does not have any access to the cryptographic functionality of the HSMs.
 Only the customer has full administrative and cryptographic control over these devices.
 Customers are responsible for the management of the device and they can get full activity logs directly from their devices.
-Dedicated HSM's help customers meet compliance/regulatory requirements such as FIPS 140-2 Level 3, HIPAA, PCI-DSS, and eIDAS and many others.
+Dedicated HSMs help customers meet compliance/regulatory requirements such as FIPS 140-2 Level 3, HIPAA, PCI-DSS, and eIDAS and many others.

 ### Q: What hardware is used for Dedicated HSM?